 (e) Severability.
 Any provision of this Agreement which is prohibited or unenforceable in any jurisdiction in respect of any Transaction shall, as to such Transaction, be ineffective to the extent of such prohibition or unenforceability without invalidating the remaining provisions of the Agreement or affecting the validity or enforceability of such provision as to any other jurisdiction or Transaction unless such severance shall substantially impair the benefits of the remaining portions of this Agreement or changes the reciprocal obligations of the parties.
 The parties hereto shall endeavor in good faith negotiations to replace the prohibited or unenforceable provision with a valid provision, the economic effect of which comes as close as possible to that of the prohibited or unenforceable provision.

 (g) Consent to Recordings.
-The parties hereto (i) agree that each may electronically monitor or record, at any time and from time to time, any and all communications between them, (ii) waive any further notice of such monitoring or recording, and (iii) agree to notify its officers and employees of such monitoring or recording.
+Each party consents and agrees, without any further notice, (i) to the audio recording by the other of telephone conversations between the trading and marketing personnel of the parties in connection with this Agreement and any Transactions entered into pursuant to it.
+Each party further agrees (ii) that all recordings so made shall be admissible for introduction into evidence, and may be used to prove the existence and terms of oral agreements between the parties, (iii) to waive any further notice of such monitoring or recording, and (iv) to notify and obtain the consent of its officers and employees of such monitoring or recording.
+Neither party shall have an obligation to make such recordings or keep copies of such recordings; provided, however, that no party may knowingly destroy, erase or otherwise tamper with a recording once the possessing party becomes aware of a dispute in which the recording may reasonably be anticipated to be evidence.
+[ENRON TO REVIEW]

 (h) {Alternative Dispute Resolution.} [Jurisdiction.
-Section 13(b) is hereby deleted in its entirety and replaced with the following:
+Section 13(b) is hereby deleted in its entirety and replaced with the following: [EX GEN TO CONSIDER]

 (b) Agreement To Arbitrate: Any claim, counterclaim, demand, cause of action, dispute, and controversy arising out of or relating to this Agreement or the relationship established by this Agreement, any provision hereof, the alleged breach thereof, or in any way relating to the subject matter of this Agreement, involving the parties and/or their respective representatives (collectively the “Claims”), even though some or all of such Claims allegedly are extra-contractual in nature, whether such Claims sound in contract, tort, or otherwise, at law or in equity, under state or federal law, whether provided by statute or the common law, for damages or any other relief, shall be resolved by binding arbitration.
+[EX GEN TO CONSIDER]

 Conduct Of The Arbitration, And Authority Of The Arbitrators: Arbitration shall be governed by the Federal Arbitration Act and conducted in accordance with the Commercial Arbitration Rules of the American Arbitration Association.
 The validity, construction, and interpretation of this agreement to arbitrate, and all procedural aspects of the arbitration conducted pursuant hereto shall be decided by the arbitrators.
 In deciding the substance of the parties’ Claims, the arbitrators shall refer to the Governing Law.
 It is agreed that the arbitrators shall have no authority to award treble, exemplary or punitive damages of any type under any circumstances whether or not such damages may be available under state or federal law, or under the Federal Arbitration Act, or under the Commercial Arbitration Rules of the American Arbitration Association, the parties hereby waiving their right, if any, to recover any such damages.